 The main difference between pizza and apizza is the crust.
 Apizza dough ferments longer and has a more chewy and firm consistency.
 Regular pizza tends to be topped with tomato sauce and a layer of melted mozzarella, while apizza tends to have a simple tomato sauce and just a hint of cheese (typically pecorino romano).

-One of the hardest parts about moving from New Haven to Seattle was losing access to all of these amazing pizzerias.
+I spent 3 amazing years in New Haven, and visiting the pizzerias was definitely one of the highlights of my time living in Connecticut.
+One of the hardest parts about moving from New Haven to the West Coast was losing access to all these amazing pizzerias.
+(I still have cravings!)
 I hope this post was helpful as you plan a visit to New Haven.
 Enjoy the apizza!